stochasticstoic/RepData_PeerAssessment1/PA1_template.md

 ## What is mean total number of steps taken per day?

-We extract the total of the steps grouped by date and plot the histogram:
+I extract the total of the steps grouped by date and plot the histogram:

 ```r